Cloud Vulnerability DB

 A community-led vulnerabilities database

 The primary impact of this vulnerability is the ability to send unsolicited emails from the Keycloak server.
-While the direct consequence appears limited to sending short spam emails due to the 64-character restriction, this capability could potentially be leveraged as part of more sophisticated attack chains.
-The vulnerability affects the confidentiality and integrity of the system, though no availability impact has been reported (NVD).
+While the direct consequence appears limited due to the 64-character restriction on email length, this could potentially serve as a stepping stone for more sophisticated attacks.
+The emails are constrained to very short content, including subject and limited data (NVD).

 Source: This report was generated using AI